swcarpentry/DEPRECATED-boot-camps/shell/Readme.md

 Navigate to the `data` directory.
 Use one `find` command to perform #1 below.
 Numbers 2 and 3 do not require `find`:

-1. Find any file whose name is "NOTES" within `data` and delete it
+1. Find any file whose name is "NOTES" within `data` and its subdirectories, and delete it

 2. Create a new directory called `cleaneddata`

-3. Move all of the files within `data` to the `cleaneddata` directory
+3. Move all of the files within `data` and its subdirectories to the `cleaneddata` directory

 Hint: If you make a mistake and need to start over just do the
 following: